nntoan/capima/README.md

 Capima is a modern/minimal web server CLI tool designed to help you manage your PHP web application and websites.

+> Installing, configuring and optimizing your web server has never been so easy.

 # Getting Started

 ## Requirements